nanamisawa/myblog/content/about.md

 Thank you for visiting my site.
 I'm Nana Misawa, a Ph.D candidate at Nagoya University, Japan.
-This blog covers a wide range of topics.
-Mainly it's written in Japanese, but sometimes in English.

 # This is nanamisawa